 Over 17/19 mins - -5/-10 marks

 Under 13/12 minutes - -5/-10 marks

-The 2016 Young Persons’ Lecture Competition (YPLC) final was held on Wednesday 20 April at the Armourers’ Hall, London.
-Competitors were 28 or under on 1 June 2016 and gave a lecture of 15 minutes on a topic related to materials, minerals, mining, packaging, clay technology and wood science and engineering.
+The 2017 Young Persons’ Lecture Competition (YPLC) final will be held on Wednesday 26 April at the Armourers’ Hall, London.
+Competitors are 28 or under on 1 June 2017 and will give a lecture of 15 minutes on a topic related to materials, minerals, mining, packaging, clay technology and wood science and engineering.

-This year's final was sponsored by The Worshipful Company of Armourers & Brasiers the Midland Institute of Mining Engineers and the East Midlands Materials Society.
+This year's final will be sponsored by The Worshipful Company of Armourers & Brasiers the Midland Institute of Mining Engineers and the East Midlands Materials Society.